zhoujs93/SentientAi/README.md

 - **Market:** Ethereum futures
 - **Signal Types:** Long, Short, Neutral
 - **Labeling Method:** An adapted version of the triple barrier labeling method
 - **Backtest Results:** Out-of-sample backtests (October 2024 – January 2025) have generated returns in excess of 50%.
+This is based on the best performing insample parameter from Jan 2023 - June 2024.

 ### Triple Barrier Labeling